 Oswestry Cricket Club is an amateur cricket club based in Oswestry, Shropshire.
 The club was formed in 1855 and celebrated its 150th anniversary in 2005 with a fixture against Marylebone Cricket Club (MCC).
-Oswestry Cricket Club has four teams which represent them on Saturdays during the cricket season.
+Oswestry Cricket Club has four teams which represent them on Saturdays during the cricket season, with our First XI competing in the Premier Division of the Shropshire League.
 Our home venue is Morda Road in Oswestry.
 The club has a number of junior teams from Under 11’s to Under 19’s. we also run the ECB All Stars program.
 The OCC Ladies and Girls team is going from strength to strength.

 Until the Second World War, the club's ground was at Victoria Road, Oswestry.
 The ground was shared with Oswestry Town Football Club.
 During the first two decades following the war, many of Oswestry’s friendly matches were against Welsh opposition, and games with Welshpool, Newtown and Brymbo were particularly keenly fought.